Trinculo54/Trinculo54/README.md

 - 🔭 I’m currently working on schoolwork.

-- 🌱 I’m currently learning Inverse Kinematics.
+- 🌱 I’m currently learning Java... again

 - 👨‍💻 All of my projects are available at [https://github.com/Trinculo54](https://github.com/Trinculo54).